Ayn Rand: Early fiction

-Rand's first literary success came with the sale of her screenplay Red Pawn to Universal Studios in 1932, although it was never produced.
+In 1932, Rand's first literary success was the sale of her screenplay Red Pawn to Universal Studios, although it was never produced.
 Her courtroom drama Night of January 16th, first staged in Hollywood in 1934, reopened successfully on Broadway in 1935.
-Each night, a jury was selected from members of the audience; based on its vote, one of two different endings would be performed.
-Rand and O'Connor moved to New York City in December 1934 so she could handle revisions for the Broadway production.
+Each night, a jury was selected from members of the audience.
+Based on its vote, one of two different endings would be performed.
+In December 1934, Rand and O'Connor moved to New York City so she could handle revisions for the Broadway production.

-Her first novel, the semi-autobiographical We the Living, was published in 1936.
-Set in Soviet Russia, it focused on the struggle between the individual and the state.
-Initial sales were slow, and the American publisher let it go out of print, although European editions continued to sell.
-She adapted the story as a stage play, but the Broadway production was a failure and closed in less than a week.
-After the success of her later novels, Rand was able to release a revised version in 1959 that has since sold over three million copies.
+In 1936, her first novel was published, the semi-autobiographical We the Living.
+Set in Soviet Russia, it focuses on the struggle between the individual and the state.
+Initial sales were slow, and the American publisher let it go out of print; however, European editions continued to sell.
+She adapted the story as a stage play, but the Broadway production closed in less than a week.
+After the success of her later novels, Rand released a revised version in 1959 that has sold over three million copies.